Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 26:

-The final source of data is a JSON file containing the details of when each sale happened, as well as related attributes.
-The file is currently stored on S3.
+The final source of data is a JSON file, the file is currently stored on S3.
 Extract the file and perform any necessary cleaning, then upload the data to the database naming the table dim_date_times.

 ![img26](assets/image26.png)